Start your Bridge workflows with triggers

 1. In Bridge, locate the workflow you want to run.

-2. Open the workflow in the designer by selecting the name of the workflow.
+2. Open the workflow in the designer by selecting the workflow's name.

 Webhook triggers